-The Creative Communities Program provides Annual Operating support to non-profit Toronto arts organizations (both incorporated and unincorporated) engaged on an ongoing basis in creative communities.
+The Creative Communities Program provides Annual Operating support to non-profit Toronto arts organizations (both incorporated and unincorporated) engaged on an ongoing basis in work that enables public participation in arts and culture.
 Funding through this program supports both operations and programming.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.

 Art practiced at a community level creates a powerful sense of inclusion, understanding, and the possibility of self-expression among participants.
 It can involve one or more art practices, such as music, dance, theatre, visual arts, and storytelling.
 The collaborative involvement of professional artists with community members is a necessary component.